-- such as industry, product type and the like; - collaterals, including maturity and currency mismatching between large exposures and collaterals securitizing large exposures.
+- large exposures; - exposure groups with the identical or similar risk factors, such as industry, product type and the like; - collaterals, including maturity and currency mismatching between large exposures and collaterals securitizing large exposures.

 Concentration risk mitigation and control is achieved through active management of the loan portfolio and definition of appropriate exposure limits enabling portfolio diversification.
 The process of deciding on approval of the Bank's large exposures involves the Supervisory Board, Credit Committee and relevant organizational units within the Group, which ensures another aspect of concentration risk control.